-- 3. Giving includes involvement, not just the act of giving itself. - 4.
+- 1. Giving is in gratitude for what God has done for each one of us. - 2.
+Giving is done by people who are intimately involved with the action. - 3.
+Giving includes involvement, not just the act of giving itself. - 4.
 Giving galvanizes possibilities that otherwise could not be imagined. - 5.
 Giving is recognized and honored.